5 Innovative Ways To Market Your Destination

 It’s no secret that within the past five years, Instagram has singlehandedly changed the way millennials seek out travel destinations.
 Just about every other destination has partnered with an influencer to showcase Insta-worthy spots to see in any particular city—and more importantly, where to take a good photo.
 Because if you didn’t ‘gram it, did it really happen?

 With this mindset, Visit Carlsbad (California) worked with Pantone to analyse 80 Instagram photos from 23 U.S based influencers with a combined audience of 17 million followers.
-The analysis saw Pantone select four of the top performing colours among all photos (omitting photos unrelated to travel and giveaway/incentive posts) to build the city’s campaign, ‘Colors of Carlsbad’.
+The analysis saw Pantone select four of the top performing colours among all photos (omitting photos unrelated to travel and giveaway/incentive posts) to build the city’s destination marketing campaign, ‘Colors of Carlsbad’.

 From blue oceans to rolling hills of pastel florals, the campaign tells the story of Carlsbad through the colours of the city, with the aim to drive awareness and visitation.
 Sam Ross, executive director of Visit Carlsbad revealed; “Now more than ever, our visitors are interested in not only partaking in these unique experiences but sharing them with their followers near and far.”